Tips for data entry in Excel

 There are other tools that I’ve seen people use for data entry that aren’t relational databases (meaning they don’t allow the flexible linking of information across tables) but they still provide some of the other benefits mentioned.
 Here is an overview of a few of those tools:

 REDCap - Data entry is done in form view, reducing errors, and data validation can be added when building a form.
-Querying can be done across forms in the same project (e.g., across all student forms), but querying cannot be done across projects (e.g., linking student forms to teacher forms) without administrative access to more complicated features like APIs.
+Querying can be done across forms in the same project (e.g., across all student forms), but querying cannot be done across projects (e.g., linking student forms to teacher forms) without administrative access that allows you to enable external modules.
 An added benefit of this data entry tool, compared to even a database system, is that you can include value labels for numeric variables (e.g., “no” = 1, “yes” = 2), and you can choose to export data as either the numeric values or the labels.
 This is very enticing for researchers working with survey data.

 Qualtrics - Data entry is done in form view, reducing errors, and data validation can be added when building a form.
 No powerful querying can be done across forms (that I’m aware of).
 Similar to REDCap, this tool also allows you to have both the numeric value and their contextual value labels in a form, and you can choose to export one or the other type of information.
-This form is best for one time entry, but not great if you need to keep going back and adding/editing information to records over time.
+This form is good for one time entry, but not great if you need to keep going back and adding/editing information to records over time.
+To learn more about setting up Qualtrics for data collection/entry, see this blog post.

 Google Forms/Sheets - Data entry can be done in form view (using Google Forms) or spreadsheet view (using Google Sheets).
 There is some limited data validation available in Google forms, and more extensive data validation available if entering directly in Google Sheets.
 Similar to Qualtrics, using Google Forms is best for one time data entry, but not great if you need to keep editing the data.
 For the most part, using Google Sheets provides similar functionality as what we will cover in this blog post for Microsoft Excel.
 The one potential downfall to using Google products over Excel is security.
 If your data is confidential, Google products may not meet the security requirements you need (talk with your institution to find out).